ernierasta/zorix/README.md

 ### Name ... it resembles zabbix ...

-Yes, that is what I wanted.
+Yes, but you should read it like zori-EX.
 "Zori" is something like my trademark and at the past adding "x" at the end of program name makes application instantly cool (like nowadays "d"?), so `zorix` it be!
 Reference to `zabbix` is intentional despite the fact, that `zorix` is incomparably simpler, less powerful and has completely different design.

 ### License